open-webui/docs/docs/features/user-group.md

    - Define the default permissions for users in the group by navigating to the **Groups** => **Edit User Group** => **Permissions**.
    - Use the setting to give access to Workspace sections (Model, Tools, Promps, Knowledge), and Chat Permissions(File Upload, Chat Edit, Chat Delete, Temporary Chat).
    :::tip
-    Admins are unable to grant users direct access to Functions.
+    Admins cannot grant users direct access to Functions, as they are advanced features that can only be managed through the admin panel.
    :::

 4. **Manage Users**: